satyakresna/bfwiki/README.md

 ## Specifications

+- [x] Get list of omni units
-- [ ] Get list of omni units and display unit's SP recommendation.
+- [ ] Display detail of unit and SP recommendation.
 - [ ] Filter omni units based on name and element.

 ## How to run